marybeshaw/skill-building-program/badge-templates/apprentice.md

 ### Books
 - Link to awesome book (In Library)
 - Link to awesome book (In Library)
-- Link to awesome book (In Adjunct Library)
+- Link to awesome book (In Adjunct Library: Stephen )